 Stepping forward, he glared.
 "That's what I was going to ask you, Weasley."
 Using his height to advantage, he loomed over her.

-She denied, "I don't want anything from you!"
+She glared.
+"I don't want anything from you!"

 "I don't stare!"